snsaiphoo/binf6110_assignment4/README.md

 </div>

 <br>
-Figure 3.
-Pre-filtering knee plot of cells ranked by total RNA counts.
-Cells from all five time points (Naive, D02, D05, D08, D14) are ranked from highest to lowest total RNA count (log10 nCount_RNA).
-The curve shows a clear inflection point early in the distribution, where all five samples converge at high nCount_RNA values before gradually declining.
-This gradual decline rather than a sharp drop off suggests that the majority of detected cells are real, high quality cells with no obvious contamination from empty droplets.
-Overall, this supported the filtering thresholds chosen from the violin plots and confirmed that the dataset required only minimal filtering.
+Figure 3 shows the ranking of cells by total RNA count across all time points.
+The gradual decline in the curve, rather than a sharp drop-off, indicates that most detected cells are high quality, with no clear separation of low-quality droplets.
+This supports the filtering thresholds chosen from the violin plots and suggests that only minimal filtering was necessary.
 </br>
 <br>